 Back control is a great example of how you can hit this choke without the Gi.
 Longer limbs are definitely an advantage but not a condition for success.
 When you have the seatbelt in, you’re actually ready.
 All you need to do is transfer the bottom arm across the neck so that it ends up across the shoulder.
 Simply put in a figure-four grip and squeeze to finish.

 When To Look For The Arm-In Ezekiel

-The Arm-In variation of the BJJ Ezekiel choke is a very good option to hunt for by itself.
+The Arm-In variation of the BJJ Ezekiel Choke is a very good option to hunt for by itself.
 Anytime you have the option of inserting an arm in a seatbelt-like position, you should at least consider it.
 Granted, it does come easier from certain positions.
-But it aslo works very effectively and ties in great with other different attacks.
-The rear naked choke and arm triangle are just two examples.
+But it also works very effectively and ties in great with other different attacks.
+The Rear-Naked Choke and arm triangle are just two examples.

 The turtle is one spot that offers easy access to the Arm-In Ezekiel Choke.
 All it takes for you to be in the “basic” turtle position.
 It actually requires a lot less setting up than back attacks or guillotines.
 All you need to do is quickly thread an arm under the armpit and across the neck.
 The beauty is that you can do it on both sides, depending on the situation.
 This gives you a lot of versatility with just one attack.
 For a finish, you still need to end up in the same position as we described above.